hackclub/hackclub/workshops/color_scheme_generator/README.md

 }
 ```

+This is a basic react functional component that renders a `div` element with the class of `container`.
+Don't forget to include classes to the elements throughout the project.
+All the styles are prewritten.

 Now let's create some elements that contains our colors.
 But what colors?
 We'll give them random colors later.

 The functional components can accept arbitrary inputs (called “`props`”) and return React elements describing what should appear on the screen.